MaartinBo/MaartinBo/README.md

 ## About me
-Hello!
-I'm Marcin Borys, a dedicated Software Tester with over 5 years of hands-on experience in the IT industry.
+Hi there!
+I’m Marcin Borys, a QA with 6+ years in the IT world.

-My passion lies in ensuring software quality through meticulous manual and automated testing.
+I’m passionate about making sure software works smoothly, whether through manual testing, automation, or by leading a QA team to optimize processes.
+Along the way, I’ve gained experience both in managing a QA team and building testing frameworks from scratch, including CI/CD integration.
+I’ve worked across a variety of IT sectors, including real estate, e-commerce, insurance, and banking, which has given me a broad perspective and adaptability in testing practices.

-I am constantly seeking opportunities to enhance my skills, particularly in test automation, as I believe it is the future of efficient and effective software testing.
+I’m always looking to improve my skills and stay up-to-date with the latest tools and trends in test automation, as I believe this is essential for delivering the best results.

-I thrive on challenges and am driven by the desire to deliver flawless software solutions.
-I bring a strong analytical mindset, attention to detail, and a proactive approach to every project I undertake.
+I enjoy tackling new challenges and aim to deliver top-notch software every time.
+With a keen eye for detail, a proactive mindset, and readiness for any challenge the IT world throws my way, I bring my best to every project.

-If you're looking for a committed professional who can contribute to your team’s success, let's connect!
+If you’re looking for a reliable tester who’s excited to help your team succeed, let’s connect!

-Check out my personal testing website, designed specifically for automation testing experiments and demonstrations:
+Feel free to check out my personal testing site, where I share automation experiments and demos:

 [My Testing Website](https://mb-qa.eu/)